Pyonzilla/stenodex/README.md

 * Remap the visualizer to match your physical keyboard (includes support for extra left columns and extra thumb clusters).
 * Manage up to 5 independent dictionary profiles for multilingual stenographers or switching between theories.
 * 34 built-in color themes, plus a custom color picker.
+* Practice full sentenses using your dictionary as reference or material in typey type format, in order, random and pyramid modes.
+* Keep track of your progress over time.
+* Keep track of your problematic words so you can isolate tricky ones and finaly learn them.

 * All data parsing and storage is handled locally on your device.